python logo

 null None

-If you want to display JSON data you can use the json.dumps() function.
+To neatly display JSON data with proper indentation, you can utilize the json.dumps() function:

 import json